-No User ReviewsWrite a review

 Power & Run Time

-The dual-fuel technology of the Champion 100307 allows for an output of 120V and provides superb power and versatility.
-If gasoline-powered, the device provides a running wattage of 3500W and a starting wattage of 4375W.
-If propane-powered, it gives 3150 rated watts and 3950 starting watts.
+Thanks to its dual-fuel technology, the Champion 100307 delivers 120V and offers power and versatility.
+When gasoline-powered, it benefits from a running wattage of 3,500W and a peak wattage of 4,375W.
+When propane-powered, it has 3,150 rated watts and 3,950 peak watts.

-Enjoying a noise rating of 68 dBA (less noisy than an office), this generator gets running thanks to a simple traditional pull-start mechanism.
+With a noise rating of 68 dBA (less noisy than an office), the generator features a simple traditional pull-start mechanism.

-Regarding its running time, the 100307, with a 3.4 gallons fuel capacity can operate for around 9 hours at 50% load with a full tank of gasoline (fuel consumption around 0.38 GPH).
-When using propane, it can run for around 10.5 hours (on a 20 lbs tank - propane consumption around 0.45 GPH).
+The 100307, with a fuel capacity of 3.4 gallons, reaches a run time of around 9 hours at 50% load utilizing gasoline (fuel consumption around 0.38 GPH).
+Alternatively, it can reach a run time of around 10.5 hours (on a 20 lbs tank - propane consumption around 0.45 GPH) with propane.

 With its TT-30R receptacle (TT as in 'Travel Trailer'), this Champion generator is RV Ready.

-The design of the Champion 100307 is a typical, open frame, with the dimensions of L23.2 x W19.1 x H20 in, offering support and stability and enabling the possibility of raising it above ground level.
-This type of design is ideal for tough environments and heavy outdoor use.
+The Champion 100307 has a conventional, open frame design, of the following dimensions: L23.2 x W19.1 x H20 in, which offers support and allows it to be raised above ground level.
+The design is ideal for rough environments and demanding outdoor use.

-The control panel of the 100307 includes an Intelligauge meter showing you voltage, frequency and lifetime hours, helpful for the monitoring of its status and activity.
+The 100307 and its control panel include an Intelligauge meter showing you voltage, frequency and lifetime hours.
+This feature comes handy when monitoring its status and activity.

-As far as security is concerned, the generator can be used with a peace of mind, as it features an automatic low oil shut-off and an overload protection (circuit breaker).
+From a security point of view, the generator is equipped with an overload protection (circuit breaker) and an automatic low oil shut-off, giving you a peace of mind during use.
 Champion's built-in surge protector (Volt Guard™) safeguards your equipment and appliances against voltage spikes.

 Besides the usual set of documentation and owner's manual (opens in a new tab) to get you promptly started, Champion also included a propane hose in the 100307's packaging.